 Coconut oil makes a great base because not only is it a natural emollient, but it also has anti-inflammatory and anti-fungal properties, making it perfect for improving the condition of your skin.

 If you are allergic to one of the ingredients, you can swap it for something else, like avocado oil, or a different type of essential oil.
 Again, it’s all about experimenting.

 Some people also have a problem with baking soda on the skin and can develop a slight rash.
 Sometimes it’s just because there is simply to much baking soda in recipe, try a smaller amount see if stops triggering before giving up.

 So there you go, it’s really easy and simple to make homemade natural antiperspirant that cannot only save you a ton of money, condition and protect the skin, but also do the job of a shop bought antiperspirant but without the harmful ingredients.

 Not into making your own antiperspirant?
-This seems to be the most popular & strong commercial antiperspirant.
+This one seems to be the most popular & strong commercial antiperspirant out there.